Rodan (film): Plot

-Meanwhile, Shigeru's treatment is progressing slowly.
+Meanwhile, Shigeru's treatment progresses slowly.
 One day, in Shigeru's hospital room, Kiyo shows him the eggs that her pet birds have lain.
-As one of the eggs hatches, Shigeru recalls that he woke up deep within the mine after the cave-in, and found himself surrounded by hordes of Meganuron.
-In the middle of the cave was a gigantic egg, from which Shigeru watched a massive bird creature emerge.
-The shock of this memory cures his amnesia.
+As one of the eggs hatches, Shigeru, disturbed by the sight, regains his memory.
+He recalls that he woke up deep within the mine after the cave-in, and found himself surrounded by Meganulon.
+In the cave was a gigantic egg, from which Shigeru watched a massive bird creature emerge.

-After descending into the cave with police and scientists, Shigeru finds a fragment of the colossal egg.
+After descending into the cave with police and scientists, Shigeru finds a piece of the egg, which is taken to the surface for analysis.
 Dr. Kashiwagi examines the fragment in his lab and calls a meeting with townspeople and members of the Japanese Self-Defence Force.
-He tells the men that the object seen flying at supersonic speeds is a pterosaur he has dubbed Rodan.
+Kashiwagi says that the object flying at supersonic speeds is a pterosaur he has dubbed Rodan.
 Kashiwagi theorizes that nuclear bomb testing may have been the cause of Rodan's awakening.

-Rodan emerges from the ground near Mount Aso, takes flight, and heads for Kyushu, with a squadron of the JASDF hot on its tail.
+Rodan emerges from the ground near Mount Aso, takes flight, and heads for Kyushu, with a squadron of the JASDF pursuing it.
 After one of its wings is injured, Rodan flies to Fukuoka, where the sonic waves and windstorms from its wings lay waste to the city.
-Suddenly, the JSDF reports that a second Rodan has been spotted heading towards the city.
+The JSDF later reports that a second Rodan was spotted heading towards the city.
 After leveling the city and leaving the remaining buildings in flames, the two Rodans fly to Mount Aso.
 The JSDF formulate a plan to have the military fire at the base of Mount Aso, burying the Rodans alive.
 Shigeru retreats with Kiyo to safety, and the military begins its attack, triggering a volcanic eruption.
-Mount Aso spews smoke and lava into the sky.
-The first Rodan's wing is damaged by the eruption; it falls towards a lava flow, where it begins to burn alive.
-Unwilling to live without its mate, the second Rodan dives into the eruption to join its mate in death.
+The first Rodan's wing is damaged by the eruption; it falls towards a lava flow and begins to burn alive.
+Unwilling to live without its mate, the second Rodan dives into the eruption and burns to death.